mitogen-hq/mitogen/docs/ansible.rst

 Limitations
 -----------

+* Connection establishment is currently single threaded.
+This is very much temporary until more pressing issues have been addressed.
+Consequently to get a real feel for performance, for now the extension should only be used against a single host.
+It is still fully functional multiple hosts, just slower than it needs to be.

 * Only Python command modules are supported.
 Eventually the extension will support non-Python modules, but this is not yet implemented.
 Almost all modules shipped with Ansible are Python-based.